Annual events – Chiswick House Camellias

 A lovely – and free – thing to do in Chiswick in early spring

-Around the end of February / beginning of March each year the Camellia Show in the Conservatory at Chiswick House brings a burst of colour to the 65 acre park.
-There are 33 varieties housed in the 300 ft Grade I listed glass house, including the Middlemist’s Red, one of the rarest Camellias in the world, and many of the plants have been growing in the Conservatory for over 200 years.
-Entry to this magnificent display of red, white and pink Camellia blooms is free.
+Around the end of February / beginning of March each year the Camellias in the Conservatory at Chiswick House bring a burst of colour to the 65 acre park.
+There are 32 heritage varieties housed in the 300 ft Grade I listed glass house, including the Middlemist’s Red, one of the rarest Camellias in the world, and many of the plants have been growing in the Conservatory for 200 years.

 Oldest collection under glass in the Western world

 The Chiswick Calendar interviewed Geraldine King, then the Estate Garden Manager at Chiswick House, at the start of the Camellia Show in 2015.
 Geraldine, who was head gardener at Chiswick House for eight years until 2021, told us the history of the collection and explained why looking after it was such an awesome responsibility.

 Looking after the collection of Heritage camellias in the conservatory at Chiswick House gave her and her team the opportunity to attend international camellia conferences in France and China in pursuit of historic camellias and she now has a wealth of knowledge about them, based on Chiswick’s unique collection.

 Image above: Camellias in the Conservatory of Chiswick House; Photograph by Margaret Easter